plaublin/intel_sgx_tutorial/README.md

 Once the installation is complete, a character device `/dev/isgx` should appear and an uninstall script has been placed in `/opt/intel/sgxdriver`.

+#### A few extra packages and aesmd service

 The following steps are mandatory for both hardware and simulation modes.

-Second, we will add the Intel SGX SDK repository to our package manager and download Intel SGX packages (the last line installs debug symbols packages).
+We will add the Intel SGX SDK repository to our package manager and download Intel SGX packages (the last line installs debug symbols packages).
 ```bash
 $ echo 'deb [arch=amd64] https://download.01.org/intel-sgx/sgx_repo/ubuntu focal main' | sudo tee /etc/apt/sources.list.d/intel-sgx.list